DevDeNiro/aws-bootcamp-cruddur-2023/journal/week3.md

     - ./frontend-react-js:/frontend-react-js
 ```

-- Inside my new folder, i created a new [jwtVerifier.js](https://github.com/Noodles-boop/aws-bootcamp-cruddur-2023/blob/30deb5392d5b555c44826540c7fa291a8256aa13/jwt-verification-process/jwtVerifier.js) which will have to handle the verification of JWT
+- Inside my new folder, i created a new [proxy.js](https://github.com/Noodles-boop/aws-bootcamp-cruddur-2023/blob/30deb5392d5b555c44826540c7fa291a8256aa13/jwt-verification-process/jwtVerifier.js) which will have to handle the verification of JWT

-This code exports a function called ```verifyJwt``` that takes a JWT token as an input and verifies whether it is valid by decoding and checking against the user pool and user name in the Amazon Cognito user pool.
+This code exports a proxy who will listen on default port from the backend, which that takes a JWT token as an input and verifies whether it is valid by decoding and checking against the user pool and user name in the Amazon Cognito user pool.

 - Finally, i just have to import the function and use the global variable configure by Amplify to check if the JWT is okay or not :